 Florrie’s had an excellent breakfast spread (I still dream of that bacon), so I set off fortified into the damp drizzle.
 This is the only day I regret wearing light sneakers – my feet are soaked by the long damp grass in just a few minutes.
 Fortunately my merino socks keep me toasty despite the damp, and the countryside smells sweet and damp and alive today in the gentle rain.

 The scenery today was more gently rolling hills and fields of sheep and cows, not dramatic but still lovely.
 I hiked for a while with a lovely older American man from Colorado, and we chatted about solo travel and planning this Hadrian’s Wall hike.

 The Stag Inn where I was looking forward to a hot cuppa and drying out my socks a bit was closed though, so I trudged on determinedly straight through to Carlisle where I waited in Foxes Cafe over a salad (with dressing on it!
 Yay city life!) for the Carlisle City Hostel to let me in for a shower and dry socks.

-My wet shoes have given me my first blister, so I curled up in my bunk and do blissful nothing for the afternoon before I headed out for a stroll around town and dinner at Amatos, an Italian place around the corner.
+My wet shoes had given me my first blister, so I curled up in my bunk and did blissful nothing for the afternoon before I headed out for a stroll around town and dinner at Amatos, an Italian place around the corner.
 At this point, I was delighted to eat something that’s not pub food tbh.

 Total distance: 10.8 miles